dl1bz/deskhpsdr/README.md

 piHPSDR was first developed by John Melton, G0ORX/N6LYT a few years ago.
 Later Christoph, DL1YCF, had continued the development of piHPSDR.
 His version [https://github.com/dl1ycf/pihpsdr](https://github.com/dl1ycf/pihpsdr) is the most up-to-date version of piHPSDR and  is actively being developed by him up to now.
 So his codebase of piHPSDR was my starting point a few weeks ago.

-## Why deskHPSDR ?

-In the last time Christoph/DL1YCF has added some important features at piHPSDR. piHPSDR based at the great library WDSP, which was developed by Dr. Warren C. Pratt, NR0V a few years ago.
-You can say, piHPSDR is a kind of GUI frontend for this library.
-The most powerful SDR application for WINDOWS, OpenHPSDR-Thetis (earlier also known as PowerDSR) use the same WDSP library and is also a kind of GUI frontend.
-But Thetis is only availible for WINDOWS.
-So piHPSDR is the similiar alternative for other OS like Linux or macOS too and and basically offers the same options and results.

-But some features of the WDSP library are not fully implemented in piHPSDR.
-So some features like the Leveler, the Phase Rotator are build-in, but without any access to the parameter of this functions.
-DL1YCF has a lot of this "hard-coded", which limits the possible use of this functions too much.

-I add the missing access for a lot of parameters and add the status displayed in the upper side og the VFO window.
-You can see, which function is activated and which values are selected.
-In the digital S-Meter I add calculated S-Meter values on top of the dbm-display.
-SO you can see the S-Meter value and the RX value in dbm.
-I improve the digital S-Meter bar too for better readability.

-I don't like such "hard-coding" things, so I decide to make a more improved version of piHPSDR, which I called deskHPSDR for a clear demarcation of my version against piHPSDR.
-My focus are Desktops with macOS, because there is the selection of good SDR applications very poor, or Linux.
-I own a Hermes Lite 2 as my running hamradio station, use Thetis with WINDOWS with it but want a solution with my Mac's too, which is very near to Thetis. piHPSDR has this potential but not yet using it to its full extent.
-I study the source code of piHPSDR and had decided, I do this by myself.
-My knowledge in C programming is good enough for do this.
-So deskHPSDR was born a few weeks ago.

 ## Requirements

 * a modern Desktop-OS like Linux or macOS with installed developer tools like compiler, linker etc.